Tips For Photographing Black Dogs

 I also mention this because I’ve noticed that some black dogs have very dark colored eyes meaning that you are already working with a more challenging color of dog and eyes their dark eyes that don’t pick up as much light, so making sure you can see their eyes is just another thing to think about and consider when photographing black dogs.

-4 USE A HIGHER APERATURE
+4 USE A HIGHER APERTURE

-Using a higher aperture means that there is a wider depth of focus making it much more likely for the face and eyes to be sharp and in focus even if your camera is having trouble catching focus.
-This is a very common mistake most new photographers make, because they want to shoot wide open.
+Using a higher aperture means that there is a wider depth of field making it much more likely for the face and eyes to be sharp even if your camera is having trouble catching focus.
+In my experience of photographing black dogs, a lot of time the camera catches the nose, but the eyes are slightly soft.

 5 ADJUST YOUR EXPOSURE